 Figure 2 – Taken from “Network of Steel: Neural Font Style Transfer from Heavy Metal to Corporate Logos“.
 The Figure shows the company logos with metal bands style.

-Although Ter-Sarkisov [8] says this technique is not the best for text, in the paper of Atarsaikhan et.al.
-[9] the researchers generate fonts by using neural style transfer.
-In this paper the researchers used a VGG16 model to extract and determine the content representation of a source image and feature maps of a style image to synthesize them together.
-In their paper the researchers found that α (the coefficient of content representation) should be bigger than β (the coefficient of style representation) in order to give the content more importance.
-In this paper the researches showed it is possible to generate readable fonts using neural network approach.
+Although Ter-Sarkisov [8] says this technique is not the best for the text, in the paper of Atarsaikhan et.al.
+[9] the researchers generate fonts by using neural style transfe The VGG16 model was used to extract and determine the content representation of a source image and feature maps of a style image to synthesize them together.
+It was found that α (the coefficient of content representation) should be bigger than β (the coefficient of style representation) in order to give the content more importance.he researchers showed that it is possible to generate readable fonts using neural network approach.
 They observed that font style can only be transferable if style images contain multiple characters.
 Also, the researchers managed to transfer a non-font style to sources like icons and graphs.
 In addition, they found that if the difference between source and style is large the result characters will be illegible.
-Some of their results are visible in Figure 3.
+Some of their results are illustrated in Figure 3.